General Information: Interested in Peace Corps?

 Peace Corps and the University Career Center and The President’s Promise have been partnering for several years to help UMD students learn more about serving with the Peace Corps and support them as they embark on this life-defining experience.
 UMD is one of a few universities across the country that have a dedicated Peace Corps staff member available to meet with interested students and community members and assist with the application process.
 We hope you will take advantage of this great resource and connect UMD’s Peace Corps Campus Recruiter.

-On campus Peace Corps events for Spring 2017
+On campus Peace Corps events for Fall 2017:

 Joining the Peace Corps is a competitive process so make your application stand out from the rest!
 UMD students who are looking for specific application information and tips should attend this workshop.
 You will learn how to match your skills to specific program openings, tailor your resume for program qualifications and strengthen your application.
 You will have your questions answered and gain valuable tips to guide you through your Peace Corps application.
-Application Workshops are scheduled for March 28th from 4pm-6pm.
-Registration is required please follow this link.
+Registration is required so please RSVP here.

 Peace Corps 101

 Established in 1961, the Peace Corps sends thousands of American citizens abroad every year to live and work in over 60 countries around the world.
 Volunteers come from a variety of backgrounds and experience levels and work in education, health, environment, community economic development, youth development, and agriculture.

 What does the Peace Corps look for in applicants?
 Experience in volunteering and community outreach; experience in leadership roles and working independently, a solid academic background, and most importantly, a desire to learn about the world and serve others.
 The Peace Corps asks that all volunteers be ready to commit to 27 months of service in a developing foreign country and be able to live and work in a challenging setting potentially very different from the U.S.